 To view a student's progress in Practice:

-- Change the programming language in the top-right corner of the screen
+Change the programming language in the top-left corner of the screen

 Practice Status Key